-Only administrators have the right to create or delete local user.
-While changing the local user privilege level, the configured new level of the local user cannot be higher than that of the login-in user.
-In this way
+Only administrators have the right to create or delete local users.
+When changing the local user privilege level, the configured new level of the local user cannot be higher than that of the login-in user.
+This way, no user except administrators can change another user to be at the privilege level of administrator.
+And only administrators have the ability to perform manual update.
+So the manual update is restricted to administrators.
+The TOE uses groups to organize users.
+Different kinds of users are in different groups and every group has a specific level that identifies its roles and scope of rights.